AstarNetwork/astar-docs/.github/pull_request_template.md

 ## For New Integration PRs Only

-- [ ] The project is live on Astar EVM mainnet
+- [ ] The project is live on Astar Network mainnet
 - [ ] An approved integration request issue exists (Issue #___)
 - [ ] Page structure follows the existing format for this category